Certora/Quorum/README.md

 ## Artifacts Structure

-Quorum generates and organizes artifacts in a structured manner under the `PRP_TOOL_PATH` directory.
+Quorum generates and organizes artifacts in a structured manner under the `QUORUM_PATH` directory.
 Here is a general overview of the structure:

 ### Directory Structure

 ```
-PRP_TOOL_PATH/
+QUORUM_PATH/
 ├── repos.json
 ├── CustomerName/
 |     ├── modules/